 In SugarOKR, users manage their OKRs in teams where they play either of two roles:

-1. Team Leader
+1. Team Leader/Member

-Team Leaders are the ones who manage the team and ensure all the team OKRs are progressing well.
+Team Leaders and members are the ones who manage the team and ensure all the team OKRs are progressing well.
 They have permission rights that are restricted only to the teams they are leading.
 They can create, edit and delete all their team OKRs, assign OKRs to their own Team Members, and add new members to their teams.
 Each team can only have one Team Leader.

 The matrix below provides a further breakdown of all roles & permissions.
-You can also find this matrix in the Admin tab of the platform.

 The SugarOKR Roles & Permissions